 How much is the UPS additional handling fee?

-How does UPS define as an additional handling charge?
+How does UPS define an additional handling charge?

-- Package with an actual weight of 71 lbs and up
+- International package with an actual weight of 71 lbs or more;

 How can a company avoid UPS additional handling charges?

-But what if in lieu of a cost reduction, a company could negotiate a variance in the definition of UPS additional handling?
+But what if instead of a cost reduction, a company could negotiate a variance in the definition of UPS additional handling?
 This would cause fewer packages from falling within the limits.
-Try altering the UPS agreement to increase the actual weight limit to 73 or 75 pounds if your company has a product that is just over the limit.
+Try altering the UPS agreement to increase the actual weight limit to 53 or 55 pounds if your company has a product that is just over the limit.
 Another alternative is to request a variance in the measurements.
 Namely, negotiate for a change to “any package with its longest side exceeding 50 inches or its second-longest side exceeding 33 inches.”